BstLabs/py-jdict/README.md

 ## What is jdict?

-Let's imagine we have some deeply nested json structure as following(okay this is not deeply nested, but it is okay):
+Let's imagine we have some deeply nested json structure as following(this is not really deep, but it's enough for the sake of example):

 ```json
     {